Abstract

 conclusion rather than a binary decision as the logics described in this

 contribution.
-Also, combinations with other types of systems, like additional knowledge bases, might support current ontology approaches in humanities and literature studies.
+Also, combinations with other types of systems, like additional

 At the moment, to the author’s knowledge, only few such approaches, especially in

 literature studies, have been published.
-Therefore, a general judgement about
+Therefore, a general judgement about the

-not be demonstrated to its limits.
+demonstrated to its limits.
 Existing approaches (for example [

 Farrar et al. 2002], [